semantic-flow/sflo-dendron-notes/sflo.concept.weave-process.md

 - uses the [[sflo.product.service.design.in-memory]] to calculate template usage
 - if no templates specified, and no "default template" exists in the root, it can generate its own
   - perhaps there's a default template and css distributed with the service in case its missing from the mesh root

+## Scope

+- **Single flow weave**: Update one flow + its meta-flow
+- **Node weave**: Update all flows in a node (each flow + meta gets woven)
+- **Node tree weave**: Recursively weave nodes and their contained nodes

+**Meta-flow co-weaving**: whenever any flow in a node gets woven, the meta-flow updates to reflect the new state.
+This ensures the meta-flow always accurately describes the current node state without requiring separate meta-weaving operations.

+This gives you:
+- **Local consistency**: Each node stays internally consistent
+- **Flexible granularity**: Can weave at flow, node, or tree level as needed
+- **Automatic meta updates**: No manual meta-flow management
+- **Simple model**: No complex cross-node locking or coordination

+For contained nodes mentioned in config flows, any references ideally point to the appropriate version snapshot.
+If there's inconsistency during concurrent operations, it's temporary and resolves when operations complete (.7).

+This seems like the right balance between consistency guarantees and implementation complexity for the mesh architecture.
+We can always add more sophisticated coordination later if specific use cases demand it.